 - Patterned paper for bow

-- Paper cutter and/or scissors
+- Paper trimmer and/or scissors with a Scoring board

 - Envelopes: These will fit in an A6 envelope.
 The finished purse card measures 4.75″ x 5.875″